-The safety of health care workers is critical to our response to the COVID-19 pandemic.
+The safety of health care workers is critical to our response to COVID-19.

 Updated information from Fraser Health Infection Prevention and Control on COVID-19 is available on Fraser Health Pulse.
 (Note: internal link - must be signed in to the Fraser Health network to access.)